alexander-labs/portfolio/README.md

 ## 🤝 Leadership & Service
 Mentoring younger students and volunteering in programs that support the community.

 - Conexión Buddy Leadership Program (2025–2026) — Selected as a Buddy to work with 1st–3rd graders at Connect Community Charter School (Redwood City).
-Led Puzzle Labs and Story Buddies sessions focused on perseverance, problem solving, and reading.
+Leads Puzzle Labs and Story Buddies enrichment sessions focused on perseverance, problem solving, and reading.
+Meets once a month on Thursday.

 - Student Ambassador (2025–2026) — Volunteered to welcome prospective students and families, share student work, and answer questions about the Helios school experience.
+Helped multiple times througout the school year.

-- Village Elder Program (2025–2026) — Weekly playground mentor supporting younger students as they build and manage a collaborative “village,” helping resolve conflicts and encourage teamwork.
+- Village Elder Program (2025–2026) — Weekly Monday playground mentor supporting younger students as they build and manage a collaborative “village,” helping resolve conflicts and encourage teamwork.

 - San Francisco–Marin Food Bank (2022) — Volunteered sorting donated fruit for distribution to families in need across San Francisco and Marin County.